 Kids will also love the steam railway and the Beamish Tramway.
 Climb aboard these historic modes of transport and take a journey into the past.
 In the 1900s town, visit the cosy village pub, the tearooms, the Co-op store and the traditional Jubilee Sweet Shop to pick up some tasty historic treats.

 Leeds Castle, Kent

-Set in 500 acres of stunning gardens and parkland and only 30 minutes from Shurland Dale Holiday Park, there’s so much to learn on a visit to Leeds Castle.
+Set in 500 acres of stunning gardens and parkland and less than an hour from Romney Sands Holiday Park, there’s so much to learn on a visit to Leeds Castle.
 A former Norman stronghold and royal residence, it’s known as the “loveliest castle in the world” and it’s not hard to see why.

 Discover the story of the castle, and find out more about the lives of those who shaped its history.
 Inside, take a wander through the castle’s amazing rooms and learn all about its development through time.
 There’s hands on exhibitions and child-friendly displays throughout, and even a quirky dog collar museum too!

 Outside, there’s so much for the kids to enjoy.
 Get lost in the maze and explore the underground grotto, where you’ll come face to face with mythical creatures.
 Climb turrets and swing across zip wires in the Squire’s Court Playground, and let the kids’ imaginations run wild in the Knight’s Realm; a miniature version of the castle, where they can dress up and act out their own stories of knights, kings and queens.